kmatyaszek/kmatyaszek.github.io/_posts/2018-09-20-csharp7-check-null-properly.md

 ---
 If you develop application with C# 7 and you want to be sure that null is always check properly you should use constant pattern "null".
 This is one of the 3 types of patterns in the new feature in C# called "pattern matching".
 In this case, you don't have to bother if in the class is defined override of the equals operator.
 In the following code snippets, we will go through two types of checking null (is and ==) and with or without override == operator.

 Code Snippet #1 present empty class Foo with checking null using constant pattern "null".
-In the IL we can see that to test if foo is null is used "brtrue.s". "brtrue.s" instruction transfers control to the specific target (in our case to IL_000d).
+In the IL we can see that to test if foo is null is used `brtrue.s`. `brtrue.s` instruction transfers control to the specific target (in our case to `IL_000d`).

 ~~~
 // ------------------------------- Snippet #1 ---------------------------------